 O’Faolain passed away in 2008 after a long battle with cancer, leaving behind a legacy of powerful female voices that still reverberates today.

-Tana French is one of the most successful female Irish writers in recent years.
+Tana French is one of the most successful Irish writers in recent years – male or female.

 French’s debut novel, In The Woods (2007), was a New York Times bestseller and won an Edgar Award and Anthony Award for Best First Novel.